How to use day-level diagnostics

 • decide whether to move a campsite earlier or later

-They are less useful when you ask them to prove whether one exact predicted number is perfect.
+They are less useful when you use them to defend one exact predicted number.

 Common mistakes to avoid